DanielFreeman068/jquery_maze_game/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
 This project uses jQuery for DOM manipulation.
-Make sure to include the jQuery library in your HTML.
+Visit [jquery.com](https://jquery.com/) to learn more.